laro/Cilia/3 Advanced/7 Safety.md

 ---
 permalink: /advanced/safety/
-description: "Cilia safety: no implicit downcasts, initialization rules, bounds checking.
+description: "Cilia safety: no implicit lossy conversions, initialization rules, bounds checking.
 Safe type conversions only."
 ---

 # Safety

-## **No Implicit Downcasts**
+## No Implicit Lossy Conversions
 Standard conversions only apply when no information is lost.

 ~~Not OK~~ or OK is